HalfdanJ/ofx/README.md

 OFX - OpenFrameworks Addon Manager
 ===
 [![Build Status](https://travis-ci.org/HalfdanJ/ofx.svg)](https://travis-ci.org/HalfdanJ/ofx)

+## This tool is depending on a change in the ofxaddons.com api that is not yet online!

 ### What is it
 This is a tool aimed to help installing and managing addons for openFrameworks.